5monkeys/djedi-cms/djedi-react/README.md

 ##### `djedi.get(node: Node, callback: (Node | Error) => void): void`

 Fetch a single node.
 This takes a callback instead of a `Promise`, so the callback can be invoked synchronously if the node already exists in cache (`Promise`s are always asynchronous).
 This is crucial for server-side rendering support.

 Note that the callback is called with either a `Node` or an `Error`.
 You can use `node instanceof Error` as a check.

 ##### `djedi.getBatched(node: Node, callback: (Node | Error) => void): void`

-Like `djedi.get`, but doesn't make a network request straight away, batching up with other `djedi.getBatched` requests made during [djedi.options.batchInterval](#batchinterval)).
+Like `djedi.get`, but doesn’t make a network request straight away, batching up with other `djedi.getBatched` requests made during [djedi.options.batchInterval](#batchinterval)).